yentsun/korinets.work/README.rst

-This is a round up blog and website for Max Korinets, an unknown webdev.
+This is a round up blog and website for Max Korinets, yet another webdev.